 During sprint races, swimmers have a much higher stroke rate and put much more power into their stroke because races only last somewhere between 20 and 50 seconds.
-Despite the fact that the straight arm recovery takes longer than the high elbow recovery, most world class 50-meter sprinters can be observed using a straight arm recovery during their sprint races.
+Despite the fact that the straight arm recovery takes longer than the high elbow recovery, most world-class 50-meter sprinters can be observed using a straight arm recovery during their sprint races.

 As you can see in this Video of the 50-meter Freestyle final of the World Championships 2014 in Doha, Qatar, 6 out of 8 swimmers are using a clear, straight arm recovery.
 Now you might ask yourself – why?
 If it takes longer to recover a straight arm, what is the point?

-Well there is a simple explanation to this.
+Well, there is a simple explanation for this.
 During the straight arm recovery, the concept of coupling motion comes into effect.
 The motion of the straight arm recovery by itself creates no propulsion force.
 However, combined with the other arm which is doing the pull, the straight arm recovery is coupled with a propulsive force and therefore enhances the effect of that propulsive force.
 The more power we put into the straight arm recovery, the more we can enhance the forces of our pulling arm and the kick which is propelling us through the water.
-The key elements of the straight arm recovery are strength and power, as well as a proper timing.
+The key elements of the straight arm recovery are strength and power, as well as proper timing.
 Because this is a very tiring and powerful motion, it takes a lot of training to complete a whole 50-meter race, let alone a 100-meter race with a straight arm recovery.